 It feels like there is brioche everywhere these days so I decided to give it a try.
 I was in a need of a warm hat and I tried to find some patterns but I couldn’t find one that matched my taste and the yarn that was in my hands right at that moment so I came up with my own basic hat.
 The end result appeared to be really warm and lofty.
-However, I was not completely pleased with the yarn.
-For the next brioche hat I will buy something fluffier and less itchy.
+This beanie is a simple, unisex style so both men and women can wear it.

 I loved knitting brioche and it is really not that hard to learn.
 I have to admit though that fixing the mistakes was quite awful at first but after a few youtube videos I started to understand how to do it.
 There are quite a few mistakes visible because at first trying to fix them just made things worse.

 Below is the pattern I used.
 If you are not familiar with brioche you can study the basic stitches for instance here.
-However, you should be able to knit the hat with the instructions below without any previous knowledge of brioche.
+However, this is a beginner-friendly pattern and great for first time brioche knitters.
+You should be able to knit the hat with the instructions below without any previous knowledge of brioche.

 The hat is knitted bottom up in the round.